igorprado/react-notification-system/README.md

       margin: '10px 5px 2px 1px'
     },

-    success: { // Applied only to the success notification
+    success: { // Applied only to the success notification item
       color: 'red'
     }
   }